 Awaiting the start of the Sea Fishing Season

-The start of this years Sea fishing season 2014 – 2015 will commence on Sunday the 5th of October followed by the Tuesday night matches starting on the 7th October.
-The Full fixture list is now available to view in the Saltwater section.
+The start of this years Sea fishing season 2015 – 2016 will commence on Sunday the 4th of October followed by the Tuesday night matches starting on the 6th October.
+The Full fixture list to follow.

 After the late summer reports along our coast that plenty of fish are being caught.
 Mainly Bass and Soles with the early run of Whiting.We are all pleased to see that this has continued into the Autumn with good bags of fish being caught in the club matches.
 Whiting and dabs account for most of the catches with a few bonus Bass and Codling being brought to the scales.